 Even though the cost of my grocery bill has jumped, I’m spending that money happily.
 Here’s why; the cost of my illness and the cost of my family not being as healthy as they could be far outweighs the cost of having them eat healthy food.

 Before, my girls were so lethargic and I don’t mean simply tired.
 I mean that bone tired, exhausted kind of fatigue.
 At fourteen years old, my girls should not be so exhausted after a day of school that they come in and go straight to bed.
 One daughter had already developed PCOS issues and at fourteen, that is a tough pill to swallow.
-My husband suffered from severe sleep issues which as an OTR truck driver can be devastating.
+My husband suffered from severe sleep issues which as an OTR truck driver (Six Dollar Family) can be devastating.
 In addition, he was gaining weight and was having severe digestive issues.
 My other daughter kept perpetual dark circles under her eyes and had trouble building muscle.
 At fourteen also, that can hit the self-esteem pretty hard.

 How Eating Gluten Free Changed My Life